 The 2020-2021 BFH-HEAT Action Plan strategies reflect best practices for advancing equity through organizational change.
 The goal is to weave compassion and accountability into Bureau operations, programs, and workflow.
 The Plan, outlined below, includes five areas for progress: communications; data analysis; family engagement; policy development; and staff development.
-To see details of the 2020-2021 Action Plan, contact Gloria Grady, Health Equity Strategy Manager.
+To see details of the 2020-2021 Action Plan, contact Lacey Delery, Health Equity Coordinator.

 - Ensure materials and messages are guided by input from the intended audience (e.g., Louisiana families).

 - Evaluate and revise the Bureau’s Health Equity Communications Checklist.

 - Create a Health Equity Messaging Guide to unify BFH program communications.

 - Identify the BFH communications team’s role in supporting agency-wide equity work.

 - Prioritize equity during regular data analysis to reduce bias and limit unintended consequences.

 - Improve understanding of historically marginalized people, and share data to support these communities.

 - Develop equity-related professional competencies for Data-to-Action Team (DAT) staff.